MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 # Install the Azure CLI

-The Azure CLI is available to install in Windows, maxOS and Linux environments.
+The Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in a Docker container and Azure Cloud Shell.

 ## Install